 This means it will take you 2.73 years to earn 1,000 USD using the Sweatcoin app.

 Remember I told you, this will not make you rich, but it could earn you an extra 366 USD per year with very little effort.

 If you want to cash out faster, you could team up with a friend you trust.
 Since you can send Sweatcoins, you could send him/her your Sweatcoins to reach 20,000 Sweatcoins faster to cash out the 1,000 USD.

-Now, I haven’t told you the full story, and there is actually a faster way to cash out and earn money using Sweatcoin, but it requires a bit more effort on your side.
-You can earn money becoming a Sweatcoin Influencer.
+Now, I haven’t told you the full story, and there is a faster way to cash out and earn money using Sweatcoin, but it requires a bit more effort on your side.
+You can earn money by becoming a Sweatcoin Influencer.

 How can you earn money as a Sweatcoin Influencer?